kaby76/Antlr4BuildTasks/Readme.md

 That package is fine, but it is several versions behind the current Antlr4 tool.
 It also integrates the build rules, IDE support, templates, and tool, which you may not want.
-Antlr4BuildTasks is a package that focuses on only the build rules, uses the currently maintained version of the Antlr tool and runtime.
+Antlr4BuildTasks is a package that focuses on only the build rules, and uses the currently maintained version of the Antlr tool and runtime.

 To use this package, add the Antlr4BuildTasks and Antlr4.Runtime.Standard packages